 Do you accept wholesale orders?

-No. I am unable to take on wholesale/consignment accounts.
-I appreciate your interest in my work.
+No. I am currently unable to take on wholesale/consignment accounts.

 Do you deliver?